Neural Semantic Parsing with Extremely Rich Symbolic Meaning Representations: Experiments and Results

 In the rest of this discussion we will focus on byT5 given its superior performance.
-Let us delve into the comparison of the three semantic representations, based on ByT5's performance.
-Based on the Hard Smatch scores, LPS emerged as the top performer, achieving scores of $80.1$ for English and $78.3$ for German.
+Based on the \textbf{Hard Smatch} scores, LPS emerged as the top performer, achieving scores of $87.4$ for English and $80.5$ for German.
 WID and TAX perform similarly: both are slightly lower than LPS.
-This result aligns with our expectations considering the LPS model's tendency to copy the lemma while typically assigning a sense number of $01$ to each concept.\footnote{The tendency for byT5 to copy information from the input to output is illustrated in Appendix~\ref{app:misspelling}.} As illustrated in Section~\ref{subsec:challenge}, it is common for concepts to carry the sense number $01$, and LPS clearly benefits from this.
+We think the main reason why LPS outperforms TAX and WID with hard smatch is that LPS benefits from (a) generating a lemma by copying character sequences from the text input to the meaning output, and (b) generating the most frequent sense number “01” (see Section 5.2) and thereby producing the correct predicate symbol.
+Evidences for (a) can be found in Appendix E, where we feed misspelled words to the models revealing copying behaviour for LPS.
+Evidences for (b) can be found in Appendix F where the majority of sense numbers chosen is “01” for LPS.
+The predicate symbols for TAX and WID are not based on lemmas and sense numbers (see Table \ref{tab:all_noun}), so they cannot "benefit" from copying lemmas or producing the most frequent sense.

-However, the situation changes when we turn to look at the results of approximate semantic matching, where the TAX-parser demonstrates better performance ($90.3$ for English and $85.6$ for German).
-The Soft Smatch score improved by a minimum of $5$ points over Hard Smatch, reaching a peak increase of $8.7$ for English and $9.1$ for German.
+However, the situation changes when we turn to the results of approximate semantic matching, where the TAX-parser demonstrates better performance (91.8 for English and $88.6$ for German).
+The \textbf{Soft Smatch} score of TAX-parsers improved by a minimum of $3.2$ points over Hard Smatch, reaching a peak increase of $6.2$ for English and $8.5$ for German.
 Conversely, while the Soft Smatch scores for both LPS and WID saw a modest rise, both the magnitude of their increases and final Soft Smatch scores fell short when compared to the TAX-parser.
 In this case, the larger increase demonstrates that TAX is doing something interesting that LPS and WID are not capable of.
-In Section~\ref{sec:conceptresults} we will perform a deeper analysis of this behaviour.
+In Section~\ref{sec:conceptresults} and~\ref{sec:probing}, we will perform a deeper analysis of this behaviour.